Kley History, Family Crest & Coats of Arms

 Early Origins of the Kley family

 This web page shows only a small excerpt of our Kley research.
-Another 78 words (6 lines of text) covering the year 1086 is included under the topic Early Kley History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1086, 1457, 1537, 1840, 1642 and 1646 are included under the topic Early Kley History in all our PDF Extended History products and printed products wherever possible.

 Kley Spelling Variations